 (9) Verification Documentation.
 The electric power entity must retain for purposes of verification NERC e-Tags, written power contracts, settlements data, and all other information required to confirm reported electricity procurements and deliveries pursuant to the recordkeeping requirements of section 95105.

 (10) Electricity Generating Units and Cogeneration Units in California.
-Electric power entities that also operate electricity generating units or cogeneration units located inside the state of California that meet the applicability requirements of this article must report GHG emissions to ARB under section 95112.
+Electric power entities that also operate electricity generating units or cogeneration units located inside the state of California that meet the applicability requirements of this article must report GHG emissions to CARB under section 95112.

 (11) Electricity Generating Units and Cogeneration Units Outside California.
-Operators and owners of electricity generating units and cogeneration units located outside the state of California who elect to report to ARB under section 95112 must fully comply with the reporting and verification requirements of this article.
+Operators and owners of electricity generating units and cogeneration units located outside the state of California who elect to report to CARB under section 95112 must fully comply with the reporting and verification requirements of this article.

 (12) Electrical Distribution Utility Sales into CAISO.
-All electrical distribution utilities (EDU) except IOUs must report the annual MWh of all electricity sold into the CAISO markets for which an EDU or generator receiving EDU-allocated allowances has a compliance obligation under the Cap-and-Trade Regulation.
-This reporting requirement also applies to CAISO sales from a generator to whose compliance account the reporting EDU directed ARB to deposit allocated allowances pursuant to section 95892(b)(2)(A) of the cap-and-trade regulation; in this case, the reporting requirement is on the EDU that directed ARB to deposit allocated allowances.
+In the final data year of each Cap-and-Invest Regulation compliance period, or in the final report for entities subject to the shutdown provisions of section 95103(i), all electrical distribution utilities (EDU) except IOUs must report for each year of the compliance period the annual MWh of all electricity sold into CAISO markets for which an EDU or generator receiving EDU-allocated allowances has a compliance obligation under the Cap-and-Invest Regulation.
+This reporting requirement also applies to CAISO sales from a generator to whose compliance account the reporting EDU directed CARB to deposit allocated allowances pursuant to section 95892(b)(2) of the Cap-and-Invest Regulation; in this case, the reporting requirement is on the EDU that directed CARB to deposit allocated allowances.

 (A) EDUs must report MWh by source of generation (if known), of the electricity sold into the CAISO markets and for which the EDU or generator receiving EDU-allocated allowances has a compliance obligation, and the emission factor (if known) for each source of generation, as follows:

-1. For emissions associated with CAISO sales from a specified source located outside of California, the reporting EDU must use the emissions factors calculated by ARB pursuant to section 95111(b)(2).

-2. For known in-State resources that are the source of CAISO sales:

-a.
-If the EDU is the GPE, or has verifiable information related to the annual emissions and electricity production associated of the in-State resource, the EDU must calculate an emission factor for the resource.
-This calculation is subject to verifier review.

-b.
-If the EDU does not know the emissions and electricity production associated with the in-State resource, the EDU must use the default emission factor for unspecified electricity set forth in section 95111(b)(1).
+1. For emissions associated with CAISO sales from a specified source or in-state resource, the reporting EDU must use the emissions factors calculated by CARB pursuant to section 95111(b)(2).
+If the EDU does not know the emissions and electricity production associated with an in-state resource, the EDU must use the default emission factor for unspecified electricity set forth in section 95111(b)(1).

-3. For sales into CAISO for which the source of generation is unknown or unspecified, the reporting EDU must use the default emission factor for unspecified electricity set forth in section 95111(b)(1).
+2. For sales into CAISO for which the source of generation is unknown or unspecified, the reporting EDU must use the default emission factor for unspecified electricity set forth in section 95111(b)(1).

-(B) This requirement does not apply to EDUs that have had all of their directly allocated allowances allocated for the data year placed in their limited use holding account pursuant to section 95892(b)(2) of the Cap-and-Trade Regulation.
+(B) This requirement does not apply to EDUs that have had all of their directly allocated allowances allocated for the compliance period placed in their limited use holding account pursuant to section 95892(b)(2) of the Cap-and-Invest Regulation.
 Verifiers must contact the Air Resources Board directly to confirm that a specific EDU is not subject to this requirement.

 (C) Excess electricity for non-native load.
 An EDU must report whether any electricity from any resource in its portfolio, for which an EDU has a compliance obligation, was sold into CAISO markets to ultimately serve any non-native load, in accordance with CAISO Fifth Replacement Tariff section 11.29(a)(iii) dated May 1, 2014.
 Excess electricity that does not serve an EDU’s native load, and meets the other requirements in this section, is reportable as CAISO sales, even if the generation resource causing the excess electricity is funded by municipal tax-exempt debt.